trippixn963/QuranBot/README.md

 A professional Discord bot that streams Quran recitations with interactive features, quizzes, and comprehensive VPS deployment tools.

+**Originally created for discord.gg/syria** - A community-focused Islamic Discord bot.

+> **⚠️ EDUCATIONAL PURPOSE ONLY**
+> This project is provided "AS-IS" for educational purposes only.
+No official support, help, or maintenance is offered.
+Use at your own discretion.

 ![QuranBot Banner](images/BANNER%20(Still).png)

 ## ✨ Features